 Safer Places is an independent charity in Essex and Hertfordshire providing a safe environment for women and children affected by domestic abuse.
 There is a refuge house in our area and women and their children arrive there, often with nothing.
 When, eventually, they are found accommodation and leave to start a new life in a new home, they need everything.
 Each month the club provides a Starter Bag of basic items, such as washing up liquid, kitchen towels, etc. for a woman leaving the refuge.

-The Meru Women’s Garden Project is a three-year collaborative project between Soroptimist International Great Britain and Ireland (SIGBI) and the charity Child.org, which we at SI Chelmsford & District are pleased to support.
-Through agricultural training, it aims to provide income-earning opportunities for some of the poorest women-led households in Kenya, while also providing life-changing ‘alternative rites of passage’ for young girls who might otherwise be subjected to female genital mutilation.
+The Meru Women’s Garden Project was a three-year collaborative project between Soroptimist International Great Britain and Ireland (SIGBI) and the charity Child.org, which we at SI Chelmsford & District were pleased to support.
+Through agricultural training, it aimed to provide income-earning opportunities for some of the poorest women-led households in Kenya, while also providing life-changing ‘alternative rites of passage’ for young girls who might otherwise be subjected to female genital mutilation.

 World Literacy Day

 Supporting local children and women and girls by raising funds to purchase books.

 Rosie May Foundation

 We are supporting the Rosie May foundation by sponsoring a girl in Sri Lanka.
 Their aims include reuniting children to strengthen family ties, create meaningful projects for children and to focus on gender equality by empowering girls and young women to break the cycle of poverty.

 Best of Sisters Award